AllenInstitute/hbadata/README.md

 This package is intended to be used in conjuntion with the `atlasplot` package.

 ## Install
-The install the `hbadata` package it is recommended to use the [`devtools`](https://github.com/hadley/devtools) package.
+To install the `hbadata` package it is recommended to use the [`devtools`](https://github.com/hadley/devtools) package.
 This is a well trusted and reputable package from Hadley Wickham intended to streamline package development and installation.
 This alternate installation method is necessary due to the large size of this package.

-**WARNING**: This package is large (>80 Mb); ensure that you have a steady internet connection.
+**WARNING**: This package is large (>100 Mb); ensure that you have a steady internet connection.

 In the `R` command line perform the following commands
 ```